-Third party – Charges paid by a third party to the shipping transaction.
+Third party – Charges paid by a third party to party to the shipping transaction.

-Seems pretty straightforward, right?
-Not so fast.
-On a typical SAP sales order, do you know how these relationships should be represented?
+Seems pretty straightforward right?
+Ok not so fast, on a typical SAP sales order do you know how this relationship should be represented?

 The simplest scenario is prepaid.
-In this scenario, when you ship an order to a customer, the shipper pays the freight.
-This is pretty straightforward.
-Most likely, if you ask your warehouse to ship an order, they will ship it using your own prepaid account.
+In this scenario when you ship an order to a customer the shipper pays the freight, this is pretty straightforward.
+More then likely if you ask your warehouse to ship an order they will ship it using your own account, prepaid.

-How about collect?
-Collect is when your customer asks you to ship an order to them and use their carrier account number.
-This can occur if a customer has negotiated terms and rates that they want to benefit from.
+OK how about Collect?
+Collect is when your customer asks you to ship it to them and use their carrier account number , this can occur as many times a customer may have negotiated terms and rates that they want to benefit from.
 To be considered collect, the ship-to location is also the location that owns the account you submit to the carrier.

-Lastly, there’s the trickiest option, third-party billing.
-The key to third-party billing is to consider this from the view of the carrier, not you, the shipper.
-When given a shipment, the carrier knows the shipper (you) and the consignee (Ship-to in SAP).
-So, if you want to bill anyone other than one of those two parties, it is considered a third-party billing transaction.
-Note: it is typical for a company to have a carrier account number for each of their locations.
-So, in a routine order that is placed by a customer (Sold-to), that requests the order to be shipped to their distribution center, possibly in a different state (Ship-to), this may be considered a third-party transaction if the Sold-to uses their account for deliveries to their distribution center.
-This is because the ordering party is not party to the transaction from the carrier’s view (you rarely share the Sold-to when processing a parcel package).
+Third party Billing.
+The key to third party billing is to consider this from the view of the carrier not you the shipper.
+The carrier when given a shipment knows the shipper (you) and the consignee (Ship-to in SAP) so if I want to bill anyone other then one of these two parties it is considered a third party billing transaction.
+Note one scenario that is not always obvious, it is typical for a company to have a carrier account number for each of their locations.
+So in a routine order that is placed by a customer (Sold-to) that requests the order be shipped to their distribution center which maybe in a different state etc. (Ship-to) this maybe considered a third party transaction if the Sold-to uses their account for deliveries to their distribution center.
+This is because the ordering party is not party to the transaction from the carriers view (you rarely share the sold-to when processing a parcel package.

-This should make it easy to understand when to use each billing option.
-If you have questions, feel free to drop us a note.
+This should make it easy to understand when to use each but if you have questions feel free to drop us a note.